adobe/aem-cloud-service-source-migration/packages/dispatcher-converter/README.md

 1. If you see errors concerning undefined variable `PUBLISH_DOCROOT`, rename it to `DOCROOT`.

 For troubleshooting other errors, refer to [Troubleshooting & Local Validation of Dispatcher Configuration](https://docs.adobe.com/content/help/en/experience-manager-learn/cloud-service/local-development-environment-set-up/dispatcher-tools.html#troubleshooting).

+## Known Limitations

+1. Any file which exists in original configuration and non - conforming to `Skyline Guidelines` will be removed.
+2. If removed file is required, it should be converted manually and used.

 # Contributing